-- 8.3.5 Staff may also perform a separate, independent investigation of any such accident. - 8.3.6 Staff will ensure the RTA: - a.
-Investigates accidents in accordance with Staff approved RTA's Accident Investigation Procedures (See Section RTSB 7) and conducts a thorough and objective investigation; - b.
-Submits its accident investigation report within 60 calendar days of the accident: - c.
+- 8.3.5 Staff may also perform a separate, independent investigation of any such safety event. - 8.3.6 Staff will ensure the RTA: - a.
+Investigates safety events in accordance with Staff approved RTA's Accident Investigation Procedures (See Section RTSB 7) and conducts a thorough and objective investigation; - b.
+Submits its accident investigation report within 60 calendar days of the safety event; - c.
 Accident investigation report: - 1.
-Includes the RSSIMS INCT record number, which Staff will provide to the RTA: - 2.
+Includes the RSSIMS INCT record number, which Staff will provide to the RTA; - 2.
 Includes photos, when available; - 3.
 Includes sketches, if appropriate; - 4.
 Draws accurate and substantiated conclusions from the available evidence; - 5.
-Identifies correctly the most probable primary causes; - 6.
-Identifies correctly the most probable secondary, underlying, and contributing causes; - d.
-Prepares a final accident investigation report with recommendations that address the most probable primary and secondary causes; - e.
-Prepares and implements a CAP and schedule to carry out the recommendations contained in the final accident investigation report. - f.
+Identifies the most probable primary causes; - 6.
+Identifies the most probable secondary, underlying, and contributing causes; - 7.
+Includes recommendations, if applicable, that address the most probable primary and secondary causes; - d.
+Prepares and implements a CAP and schedule to carry out the recommendations contained in the final accident investigation report. - e.
 Submits an interim status report every 30 calendar days, if the investigation takes longer than 60 calendar days to complete.
 If the RTA does not provide a report within 90 calendar days, Staff must enter into the RSSIMS INCT record reasons for the delay. - 8.3.7 Staff will review the RTA's accident investigation report, and if acceptable, Staff will submit the report to their immediate supervisor for review and approval.
 If the Staff's immediate supervisor approves of the report, then Staff will formally adopt the RTA's report. - a.
 Staff will send correspondence to the RTA indicating the acceptance of their accident investigation report. - b.
 Staff will close out the RSSIMS INCT record and attach to it the following documents, as applicable: - 1.
 Initial Notice; - 2.
 All correspondence between the RTA and Staff, including emails;